We have one of the largest selections of snowboards on the web, a super knowledgeable staff and expert guides.

 - The tip width is the snowboard measurement at the widest point of the tip.
 Waist Width

 - The waist width is the length of the snowboard at its narrowest point.
 Snowboard widths - tail, tip and waist - are typically measured in millimeters.Shop all SnowboardsLearn more with our other Snowboard Guides:Kids' Snowboards – Size ChartSnowboards – Rocker TechnologySnowboard Boots – How to Choose & Fit GuideSnowboard Boots – How to Put On Your BootsSnowboard Bindings – How to Choose & Compatibility GuideSnowboarding – How to Get in ShapeThis is evo.
-We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate, bike, surf and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.

 Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours